You are Here: Home > FAQ's

 • Some conditions like Down's syndrome, microcephaly (small head circumference) can be identified at birth.

-• After birth if the growth and the developmental milestones are delayed and there is presence of neurological signs and symptoms, identification of mental retardation can be made with fair degree of certainty within one year.
+• After birth if the growth and the developmental milestones are delayed and there is presence of neurological signs and symptoms, identification of intellectual disability can be made with fair degree of certainty within one year.

 • In case having mild delays of development, assessment of intellectual functioning becomes crucial tool for diagnosis which can be performed with reliability by the age of 3 to 5 years.